 This internship program begins July 1st each year.

 |Program||Expected Length||Project and/or thesis||Course based|

-This experiential, clinical training program provides graduates of D.V.M. programs a supervised training opportunity in order to better prepare for either general practice or continued specialty education.
+This experiential, clinical training program provides graduates of Doctor of Veterinary Medicine (D.V.M.) programs a supervised training opportunity in order to better prepare for either general practice or continued specialty education.
 Over the course of the one year program, students will rotate between the following clinical areas:

 - Internal medicine